gagagu/ftnoir_tracker_gvrs/README.md

 # ftnoir_tracker_gvrs
-Vr Streamer Plugin for Opentrack
+VR Streamer Plugin for opentrack 2.3 release candidate 9

 # Installation
 Copy the dll into the opentrack main directory.